- Karen Lau

 [ ] you break your arm and have to hire movers

-TOTAL Unforeseen Budget =
+TOTAL Unforeseen Budget = $___________

+Add up each total, and there you have it!
 Your goal moving budget is Grand Total (Estimated) = [ ].

 Now, you may notice that the “find new furniture” task in Category 3 has a huge range — between $500 and $5000.
 This category can be the most stressful part of any move.